Even though they have just one letter difference between them, adverse vs averse are not the same word. Skilled writers know how to tell them apart.

 Adverse and averse is a pair of words that are easily confused.
 In spoken English, you may not even notice if someone gets them mixed up.
 However, if you are writing, you must keep them straight to write well.

-Use adverse when referring to things and averse when referring to people's feelings.
+Use adverse when referring to things and averse when referring to people’s feelings.
 Always run your writing through a grammar checker to double-check that you have gotten it right.
 With these writing tips, you will be able to write more effectively even with these tricky words.
+If you liked this post, you might also find our who vs. whom guide helpful.

 FAQs On Adverse Vs Averse